tefkah/thesis-writing/Literature Notes/Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics.md

 ## 1 Introduction[ ](zotero://open-pdf/library/items/VJ6ZIURN?page=1)

 > *“The overarching goal of this essay is to draw attention to some interesting connections between the literature on infinite and infinitesimal idealizations in science and issues in philosophy of mathematics such as mathematical indispensability and explanation”* [(Shech, 2019, p.
 1963)](zotero://open-pdf/library/items/VJ6ZIURN?page=1)
+> *“I first introduce Leng’s (2005, 2010, 2012) approach to easy road nominalism in Sect.
+2 and show how it depends on the idea that a physical system can “approximately instantiate” mathematical structure where a mathematical explanation is at hand.”* [(Shech, 2019, p.
+1965)](zotero://open-pdf/library/items/VJ6ZIURN?page=3)
+> *“Since Leng (2005, 2010, 2012) does not does explicate what is meant by “approximate instantiation,” I critically consider a possible way of expounding on her account via Norton’s (2012) well-received distinction between approximations and idealizations in Sect.
+3: physical structure can approximately instantiate mathematical structure if the latter can be characterized as an approximation (in Norton’s sense) of the former.”* [(Shech, 2019, p.
+1965)](zotero://open-pdf/library/items/VJ6ZIURN?page=3)
+> *“I present the case study of the anyons and fractional statistics along with the standard explanatory story found in the physics literature in Sect.
+4 as an example of an indispensable mathematical explanation wherein there is no sense in”* [(Shech, 2019, p.
+1965)](zotero://open-pdf/library/items/VJ6ZIURN?page=3) ... *“which the mathematical structure appealed to in order to explain fractional statistics is “approximately instantiated” in a physical system”* [(Shech, 2019, p.
+1966)](zotero://open-pdf/library/items/VJ6ZIURN?page=4)
+> *“Section 5 explains that cases such as fractional statistics are a common feature of our best physical theories and entertains three nominalist objections.
+My hope is that it will be clear from my discussion of fractional statistics and essential, infinite/infinitesimal idealizations that the study of such examples may greatly inform the debate on easy road nominalism and, more generally, the cogency of mathematical explanations.”* [(Shech, 2019, p.
+1966)](zotero://open-pdf/library/items/VJ6ZIURN?page=4)
+> *“I conclude the paper with a short summary in Sect.
+6 (and have added an “Appendix” at the end of the paper with technical details).”* [(Shech, 2019, p.
+1966)](zotero://open-pdf/library/items/VJ6ZIURN?page=4)

 ## 2 Leng’s easy road nominalism[ ](zotero://open-pdf/library/items/VJ6ZIURN?page=4)